learn-co-curriculum/combine-reducers/README.md

 In the new "ADD_BOOK" case, we're checking to see if any of the `authorName`s currently stored in state match the name dispatched from the BookInput component.
 If the name already exists, state is returned unchanged.
-If the name is not present, it is added to the author array.
+If the name is not present, it is added to the authors array.
 Use the example above to modify the `manageAuthorsAndBooks` reducer and you can see the effect.
 We have two separate forms, one for adding just authors, and one that adds books _and_ authors.